 Dromana Community Bags

-Volunteers from all walks of life get together to make re-useable ‘boomerang bags’ we gather at Dromana on Mondays and Fridays to make bags using recycled materials, as a means to provide a sustainable alternative to plastic bags.
+Volunteers from all walks of life get together to make re-useable ‘boomerang bags’ we gather at Dromana on Wednesdays to make bags using recycled materials, as a means to provide a sustainable alternative to plastic bags.

-Bags are available at $2 donation which goes back into the project and supports the neighbourhood house programs including The Little Pantry and Second Bite - Ending Hunger, Ending Waste
+Bags are available at $3 donation which goes back into the project and supports the Neighbourhood House programs including The Little Pantry and Second Bite - Ending Hunger, Ending Waste

 We rely on volunteers who make the bags with love and joy we must ensure each bag is purchased with the intent to reduce the use of plastic bags on the peninsula and world wide and in no means commercially.

 We make orders for events and conferences that will make an educational impact.

 The wider Boomerang Bags ideals are subscribed to:-